air-display/airplay-internal/src/pairing_process.md

     )
    );
    ```

    You need to be careful with the response data, because this will impact the following behavior of the sender.
-If you choose to response with a very high server version, maybe you cannot handle the following request due to the latest encryption algorithm.
+If you choose to response with a ery  high server version, maybe you cannot handle the following request due to the latest encryption algorithm.

    This is the first request and response sample in this document, and there are some important and common rules to be noted:

-   >**1.The response must include *Date* item**
+   * **The response must include *Date* item**

-   >**2.The response must include *Session* item with whatever hex value you want**
+   * **The response must include *Session* item with whatever hex value you want**

-   >**3.If the request contains *CSeq*, then the response must include the same *CSeq* and value**
+   * **If the request contains *CSeq*, then the response must include the same *CSeq* and value**

-   >**4.Include *Audio-Jack-Status: Connected; type=digital* for all responses except RECORD and SET_PARAMETER requests**
+   * **Include *Audio-Jack-Status: Connected; type=digital* for all responses except RECORD and SET_PARAMETER requests**

 2. The sender delivers **POST /fp-setup RTSP** request to the server

    Request: